canmom/canmom.github.io/fiction/pockethealer.md

 She dropped me, and released the shackle.
 "You are a beautiful {insect}.
 And you are mine.
 So I will forgive you."
 She laughed, a great easy laugh.
 I did not understand how she could laugh so freely.
 But I decided to laugh too.

 She watched me, laughing away.
 Her smile disappeared.
-She grabbed me by the waste, and forced to sit down on the hard military cot.
+She grabbed me by the waist, and forced me to sit down on the hard military cot.
 Peered into my eyes.

 My laugh had died down to a soft giggle.
 But I wouldn't stop.